JonGabilondoAngulo/idevicelocation/README.md

 About
 =====
 The idevicelocation tool allows to set the location on iOS Devices.
+It makes use of the fabulous libimobiledevice library that allows communication with iOS devices.

 Requirements
 ============